WesleyCharlesBlake/terraform-aws-eks/README.md

 ## Configuration

-You can configure you config with the following variables:
+You can configure you config with the following input variables:

 |          Name                      |                       Description                               |                         Default                          |
 |------------------------------------|-----------------------------------------------------------------|----------------------------------------------------------|